-Until 1905 when Japan seized Tokdo, the Japanese Foreign Ministry had never separated Tokdo from Ullungdo as Korean territory.
+Until 1905 when Japan seized Tokdo, the Japanese Foreign Ministry had never separated Tokdo from Ulleungdo as Korean territory.
 In other words, it had recognized the Korean ownership of both islands.
-Also, around the close of the 19th century, the Hydrographic Bureau of the Japanese Navy admitted Tokdo and UIlungdo as territory of Korea.
+Also, around the close of the 19th century, the Hydrographic Bureau of the Japanese Navy admitted Tokdo and UIleungdo as territory of Korea.

 The demographic statistics of Ulleungdo by the end of 1910 were as follows: “The Japanese migrants total 224 households; the majority of them from Okinoshima, making the island a sort of dependency; in terms of the ratio between Japanese and Koreans, it ranks first in favor of the Japanese migrants in Korea.”

 The map to the right, is a Japanese Naval survey map of Dokdo.
 It was drawn by Vice Commander Yamaka of the warship Tsushima.
 The island was surveyed for constructing military watchtowers months before Dokdo was annexed. (map is enhanced, click for detail)